THE FOLLOWING MAY NOT BE REPRODUCED

 by yourself that you'd like to visit?

-Sure, I would like to do something with fibre-optic tubing, and also with neon and fluorescent lamps; I can think of some looks that I would try for certain stage atmospheres I'd like to create.
+Sure, I would like to do something with fibre-optic tubing, and also with neon and fluorescent lamps; I can think of some looks that I would try for certain stage atmospheres I'd like to build.

 Another would be to incorporate scrims into a rock show.
 These are seamless, transparent or translucent fabrics that I would place between the performers and an audience.
 Scrims can add a lot of dimension to smaller spaces and can be projected upon, or if lighted from oblique angles, produce the same effect as beams through fog.
 The latter would be important in venues where one cannot use fog.